Fuchsian differential equations of order 3,...,6 with three singular points and an accessory parameter: Introduction

 where $c_8,\ d_9$ and $e_0$ are determined by the Fuchs relation.
-We assume that the local exponents are so generic that these equations have no logarithmic solution at the singular points. $H_j\ (j=3,4,5,6)$ has $j+3$ free local exponents and one accessory parameter.
+We assume that these equations have no logarithmic solution at the singular points (except \S 2.4.2) unless otherwise stated. $H_j\ (j=3,4,5,6)$ has $j+3$ free local exponents and one accessory parameter.